 Fifth-Eighth Grade, Fine Arts Assistant

-Lisa Apple was born and raised in Texas and, upon high school graduation, moved to Nashville, Tennessee, where she received her Bachelor of Business Administration and Music Minor at Belmont University in 2002.
-Ms. Apple has had extensive performing experience, working at several professional and local theatre venues during college, in addition to singing with various cover bands since her return to Dallas in 2004.
-Ms. Apple has performed in many locations throughout the Dallas area, including Dallas’ own House of Blues.
+Lisa Gervig (formerly Apple) was born and raised in Texas and, upon high school graduation, moved to Nashville, Tennessee, where she received her Bachelor of Business Administration and Music Minor at Belmont University in 2002.
+Mrs. Gervig has had extensive performing experience, working at several professional and local theatre venues during college, in addition to singing with various cover bands since her return to Dallas in 2004.
+She has performed in many locations throughout the Dallas area, including Dallas’ own House of Blues.
 In 2006, she was featured as a top sixteen finalist in the first season of Gospel Music Channel’s “Gospel Dream”.
 In 2008, she served as Musical Director for Repertory Company Theatre’s “Songs for a New World”.
 She has also performed at the SXSW music festival – a well-established singer/songwriter festival held annually in Austin, TX.
 In addition to being an active songwriter and performer, she served in the children’s worship ministry at her church.
-Ms. Apple has studied voice classically and on a commercial level, both as a soloist and as a choral member.
+Lisa has studied voice classically and on a commercial level, both as a soloist and as a choral member.
 With the assistance and partnership of Tom McKinney, she led vocal workshops and hosted recitals for her private students in the Dallas area for the past seven years.
-Ms. Apple is in her sixth year as Middle School Choir Director at PCA and also serves as PCA’s Fine Arts Assistant.
-Lisa lives in Dallas and enjoys songwriting and spending time with her family.
+Mrs. Gervig is in her ninth year as Middle School Choir Director at PCA and also serves as PCA’s Fine Arts Assistant.
+Lisa lives in Dallas and enjoys a good Pure Barre workout and spending time with her family and new husband Mark!

-Born and raised in a small town in East Texas, Jennifer Young attributes her love of music to her amazing piano teachers.
-She received her Bachelors and Masters of Music with an emphasis in Piano performance and Pedagogy from East Texas State University where she was a member of Kappa Delta and Tau Beta Sigma Sororities.
+Jennifer Young was born and raised in a small town in East Texas.
+She attributes her love of music to her amazing piano teachers.
+Mrs. Young received her Bachelors and Masters of Music with an emphasis in Piano performance and Pedagogy from East Texas State University where she was a member of Kappa Delta and Tau Beta Sigma Sororities.
 While there on a full music and academic scholarship she received the award of Outstanding Musician two times and was inducted into the Alpha Chi honor society.
 She has taught private piano for over twenty years and accompanied professionally.
 Shortly after college, Jennifer felt called by the Lord to teach music in schools and has taught in private Christian schools ever since as well as directed children’s choirs and played piano in church.
 Jennifer met and married her husband, Roger- also a music major, in college.
 They have two wonderful boys that keep them extremely busy.

 Nancy Williams came to PCA in 1997 from the Dallas Independent School District where she taught elementary music at Stonewall Elementary and intermediate music at Robert T. Hill, Thomas C. Marsh, and Ewell D. Walker Middle Schools.
 She received her Bachelor of Music Education from the University of North Texas.
 Soon after graduating, she was hired to teach elementary music at the American Schools Clark Air Base in the Philippines.
 She nearly took the opportunity until her future husband, Larry, made her an offer she couldn't refuse.
 She has done post-graduate work in the areas of elementary and early childhood music education through several North Texas universities, as well as played Flute in the Prestonwood Baptist Church and First Baptist Church Dallas orchestra.
 She enjoys spending time with her son, daughter-in-law and two grandchildren, and she and her husband Larry reside in Richardson.